-SACs may include: Modelling tasks and open-ended questions.
+SACs may include: Modelling tasks and open ended questions.

-You require a knowledge of mathematical reasoning skills in analysing and interpreting data and understanding linear graphs and their applications.
+You require a knowledge of mathematical reasoning skills in analysing and interpreting data and understanding of the areas of study and their applications.
 Competent use of the CAS calculator is required.

 POSSIBLE PATHWAY

-YEAR 11 General Further Mathematics
+YEAR 11 General Mathematics

-YEAR 12 Further Mathematics
+YEAR 12 General Mathematics